AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   ``FSWdeviceAvailability`` message on windows.
 - Updated dispersions.py to support functionality that was deprecated in python3.10.
 This change supports python versions >=3.3.
+- Updated the Windows build process to fix a static runtime library issue with ``vizInterface`` found in older versions of visual studio.

 Version 2.1.0 (Nov.
 13, 2021)
 -----------------------------